jgnotts23/CMEECourseWork/Week3/README.txt

 A script demonstrating the use of next to move to the next iteration of a loop.
 For numbers between 1 and 10 it will print only odd numbers.

+>plotLin.R
+Demonstrates how to annotate a plot in R. Output to Results directory.

+> PP_Lattice.R
+A script that creates three lattice graphs based on feeding interaction data.
+Mean and medians are calculated in each instance and saved to a csv file.
+All outputs will appear in the Results directory.

+> PP_Regress.R
+A script that reproduces a figure shown by my demonstrate, S. Pawar.
+Output to the Results directory.

 > preallocate.R
 A script demonstrating the use of preallocation in R to speed up processes.
 The first output is a function without preallocation and the second is a function that uses preallocation.
 Preallocation reduces the system time drastically.